mvdwetering/ynca/docs/PRACTICALITIES.md

 @MAIN:DIRMODE=?  e.g. RX-V473
 ```

-Both seem to be part of BASIC
+Both seem to be part of BASIC.
+Except for RX-V1067 wher PUREDIRMODE is supportec, but not in BASIC.

 This was brought up in https://github.com/mvdwetering/yamaha_ynca/discussions/340